EladBet/angular-styleguide/README.md

          }

          function run() {
-             //call save function with indication that I wont to run the test in the end save(false, true);
+             //call save function with indication that I want to run the test in the end save(false, true);
          }
      ```